 FACT: Children who are not effectively vaccinated against disease can spread disease

-CONCLUSION: Mothers should not breast feed their children
+CONCLUSION: Mothers who vaccinate should not breast feed their children

 FACT: In the United States, most of the measles cases result from international travel.

 FACT: Both vaccinated and unvaccinated children and adults can contract and spread measles